jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792534&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>That&rsquo;s part of my responsibility.
+<blockquote>&ldquo;That&rsquo;s part of my responsibility.
 I don&rsquo;t know you, I don&rsquo;t know what your project is about, I don&rsquo;t know who you were, but that&rsquo;s immaterial to me.
-If one other person or if nobody else hears my story, two more people have heard it and that is how change happens.</blockquote>
+If one other person or if nobody else hears my story, two more people have heard it and that is how change happens.&rdquo;</blockquote>

 He described empowering Indigenous youth to do the same; to share their story, be proud of their identity and stand up for what they believe in.
 "We need a generation of young people, of Calvin Whites who are 30 years old."
 It wasn't a statement of pride, but a quiet reference to the sacrifices he had made, the unrelenting determination he had carried throughout his life, and the reality of being 74 years old.
 Rather than handing on the torch, it felt like he was lighting as many torches as he could.